wchang17/js-dc-5/12-apis/slides.md

 - In 2002 Amazon launched AWS
 - (AWS) allowed third party sites to search and display products from Amazon.com in an XML format.

-### The New Frontier
-- Mobile: Foursquare and Instagram
-- March 2009: Foursquare launched at the SXSW interactive festival in Austin, TX.
-- Foursquare is a location-based mobile platform and utilizes APIs to allow developers to deliver a new generation of location aware, API driven applications
-- Web APIs got their start in early e-commerce on the Internet, but without social, a scalable cloud backend and a ubiquitous mobile devices--APIs weren't ready for prime time.
-In 2012 we reached that points

 ### Why APIs?
 - Websites are designed to cater to people's strengths.